slavachalnev/slavachalnev.github.io/_posts/2023-08-24-visibility.md

 Since early layers can't see later layers and late layers can't influence the early layers, I'm guessing that:

-1. Early layers extract features that are useful for future token positions.
+1. Early layers extract features that are useful at future token positions.
 2. Late layers try to predict the next token.